Arts Guild of Sonoma: A Showcase for Local Art

 The colorful storefront and hand-crafted metal gates at the entrance to the Arts Guild of Sonoma lead the way to a light and airy gallery which provides an ever-changing look at work by artists in and around the eastern Sonoma County town of Sonoma.

 As the oldest continuously operating artists' cooperative in California, the non-profit Arts Guild of Sonoma is just a half block from the historic Sonoma Plaza and has nurtured and showcased local creativity for more than 40 years.
 On display are original paintings, sculpture, jewelry, greetings cards, and prints.
 Visitors can find works in a wide price range, guaranteeing that this is a place to find unique and lasting reminders of their Sonoma experience.

-That is followed by an in-person meeting with the screening committee, where each artist presents six original pieces of artwork.
-The criteria for acceptance is overall aesthetic quality, craftsmanship, gallery-ready presentation, the artist's personal identity, and the quality of the work.
+The Guild maintains a rigorous screening process to maintain the professional level of works being featured for overall aesthetic quality, craftsmanship, gallery-ready presentation, the artist's personal identity, and the quality of the work.

 The Arts Guild of Sonoma is a non-profit organization and, in addition to its members’ works, periodically features art by young emerging artists and special grant recipients.

 The Arts Guild of Sonoma is open Thursdays through Mondays from 11 a.m. to 5 p.m. and observes COVID-19 rules for safe browsing.

 To learn more about creative Sonoma County, read Discover Amazing Art in Sonoma County: 3 Day Itinerary, and check for upcoming arts activities on our Calendar of Events.